navanvliet/navanvliet/book/Personalinterests/Travel/Oceania/Australia.md

 (Australia)=
 ## Australia
 Australia, the world’s largest island and smallest continent, is known for its unique wildlife, stunning coastlines, and vibrant cities.
-In 2012, our family traveled here to meet relatives in Sydney and embark on a diverse adventur, from road-tripping along the East Coast to exploring the tropical Top End and enjoying time with family.
+In 2012, our family traveled here to meet relatives in Sydney and embark on a diverse adventure, from road-tripping along the East Coast to exploring the mainland near Darwin and enjoying time with family.

 - 👨‍👩‍👧‍👧 Trip type: Family (Anthony, Ilse, Kim, Niels, Anke)
 - 🗓️ Duration: 2012